 - 2 cup self-rising flour

 - 1 Tbsp chopped chives

-- Melted butter or cream to bush the tops
+- 1 Tbsp melted butter to brush the tops

 - Preheat the oven to 375°F. On the stovetop in a 10-inch cast iron skillet or oven safe skillet, melt the butter.
 Add the green onion and minced garlic and cook over medium-high for 1-2 minutes until softened.